AdobeDocs/commerce-admin.en/help/stores-purchase/shipping-table-rate.md

 1. Return to the **Table Rates** section of your store configuration.

-1. In the upper-left corner, set **Store View** to the website where this method will be used.
+1. In the upper-left corner, set **Store View** to the website where this method is used.

 1. For **Import**, click **Choose File** and select your completed `tablerates.csv` file to import the rates.